 But that doesn’t matter … not as much as how excited your customers are about it.
 Ideally, excited enough to pay for it.

 The same goes for competitor research.
 With proper research, startups can avoid wasting resources by ensuring their idea and product will be well-received before they take the time and money to create it.

 How can you do the same?
 By conducting market research.

 - Define and engage your target audience to learn more about how you can better solve their problems.

 - Analyze your competition, research their product or service, pricing structure, messaging, and unique selling proposition (USP) to better understand how you can set your business apart.

-- Market research helps you formulate your positioning statement for your product and your brand.
+- Formulate your positioning statement for your product and your brand.

 - Fuel your go-to-market strategy to outline precisely how you'll present your product or service to your intended market.

 Bootstrapping is tough work.
 (Remember when we said 90% of all startups fail?)
 Getting funded by outside investors doesn’t necessarily make it easier, either … considering that 75% of funded startups fail.

 But that’s not to say you shouldn’t get funding.
 If done right, working with investors can give you more than money — it can also provide connections, advice, and mentorship.

 There are a few ways to raise money for your startup — read through the following list to determine which might work for your business situation.